 Intense and in-depth cooperation can lead to innovative results, supporting the progress of both companies.
 OLYMP was able to integrate a reliable visualization and simulation of the designing process into their workflow, reaching as far the PLM program and setting the foundation for later 3D displays.
 EAT and OLYMP will continue to follow this path and strengthen their lead in efficiency and innovation.
 EAT explicitly thanks OLYMP for this opportunity and is eagerly looking forward to the continued cooperation.

 OLYMP Bezner KG in Bietigheim-Bissingen near Stuttgart is the market leader for men’s shirts in Germany.
-Beyond this, their high class garment product palette is sold in more than 40 countries worldwide.
+Beyond this, their high class garment product palette is sold in more than 40 countries worldwide. www.OLYMP.com

+Getzner Textil AG in Bludenz, Austria is a very fashion-oriented dobby and jacquard weaving mill for the apparel sector with a significant stress on dobby fabrics.
 During the course of 2001 and 2002, Getzner initially decided to use the DesignScope victor Jacquard System.
 At Heimtextil in Frankfurt, Germany in 2003 Getzner added the DesignScope victor Dobby System to their design and production departments.
+Early contacts between EAT and Getzner had been established in 1991.
+At that time, EAT was exclusively specializing in Jacquard software systems.
+In 1995, the first EAT Jacquard systems were integrated at the Getzner facilities.

 At the time, the Dobby sector was handled with Dobby programs made by CIS.
 CIS and EAT were working with one another as a cooperation due to the mutual use of SGI systems as hardware platforms.
 At ITMA in Paris 1999, EAT presented the DesignScope victor Software for the first time.
 Six months later, at Heimtextil 2000, Alexander Gebhart from Getzner was one of the booth’s many visitors.
 On the exhibition booth, a discussion started on the existing and future possiblities of DesignScope victor.